-The photo - which was taken by Samantha Packer of Packer Family Photography in Arizona - serves as a reminder of just how much determination and love goes into the creation of a little person.
+The photo - which was taken by Samantha Packer of Packer Family Photography in Arizona in 2018 and recently resurfaced - serves as a reminder of just how much determination and love goes into the creation of a little person.

 Four years, three miscarriages, and 1,616 needles.

 That is what it took for Patricia and Kimberly O'Neill to complete their journey into parenthood.

 After baby London was born, the couple wanted to honour all the physical struggles they had endured along the way.

 So they took a photo of the swaddled infant surrounded by a heart of every single needle they used — and the image has since gone viral.

 The thousands of needles represent the blood-thinner injections Patricia used twice a day, as well as the IVF injections she took in her efforts to have a baby.

 "This is the first time I have been asked to do a photo like this!
 I was honored and wanted to create something special!," Packer wrote alongside the photo on Facebook.

 Speaking about the image, the mums said they wanted the photo to "give others hope and perseverance to push forward."